akhodakivskiy/VimFx/documentation/questions-and-answers.md

 Pressing `H` is like hitting the back button.
 Use `L` for the forward button.

 `[` clicks the link labeled “Previous” on the page, and `]` the link labeled “Next.”
-(See also the [Previous/Next page patterns] option.)
+(See also the [“Previous”/“Next” link patterns] option.)

-[Previous/Next page patterns]: options.md#previousnext-page-patterns
+[“Previous”/“Next” link patterns]: options.md#previousnext-link-patterns

 ## How do I re-map `<escape>` to blur text inputs?